ej159/volrpynn/README.md

 # VolrPyNN

 A library for modelling and training spiking neural networks.
-The library builds uses [PyNN](https://neuralensemble.org/docs/PyNN/) to build its models and currently targets the neural simulator [NEST](http://nest-initiative.org/) and the neuromorphic hardware platform
+The library uses [PyNN](https://neuralensemble.org/docs/PyNN/) to build its models and currently targets the neural simulator [NEST](http://nest-initiative.org/) and the neuromorphic hardware platform